melpon/memoize/README.md

 ### Expiration

 If `:expires_in` option is specified with `defmemo`, the value will be collected after `:expires_in` milliseconds.
-To be exact, when the `read/3` function is called with any arguments, all expired value will be collected.
+To be exact, when the `read/3` function is called with any arguments, all expired values will be collected.

 ```elixir
 defmodule Api do